-The information system managed by CRCC manages the risk at the holder account level with individual segregation and consolidates the risk on an aggregate basis at the Member level.
+The information system managed by CRCC manages the risk at the holder account level with individual segregation and omnibus with segregation by the Clearing House and consolidates the risk on an aggregate basis at the Member level.
 Risks at each holder level are monitored and managed on an intraday basis, and the responsible for the risk management of each third party is the Member under which the third party is created.